 Article 29d of Solvency II Directive, as drafted in the provisional agreement and in line with EIOPA Opinion, establishes that undertakings that are not classified as small and non-complex may request to use proportionality measures.
 A similar provision is applicable to groups (Article 213a of the Solvency II Directive).
 While the legislative text does not further regulate the type of undertakings that may submit an application to benefit from proportionality measures, EIOPA expect that applications for proportionality measures are submitted taking into account the Solvency II overarching principle that any use of proportionality measures must be appropriate to the nature, scale and complexity of undertakings' risks.
-The proportionality measures available to undertakings that are not classified as small and non-complex represent the maximum possible reduction of requirements that normally apply.
-Proportionate means appropriate to the risk profile, and that in turn implies that the higher the risk profile the more sophisticated and the lower the risk profile the simpler the way requirements are being met by undertakings can be.
-Therefore, requirements reduced to the maximum such as the proportionality measures undertakings not classified as small and non-complex may apply for can only be approved for undertakings whose risk profile is not materially different from that of small and noncomplex undertakings, i.e. only undertakings with a lower risk profile are eligible for an approval under Article 29d.
+Proportionate means that the approach is tailored to the level of risk involved.
+In other words, undertakings with a higher risk profile will apply more sophisticated requirements, while those with a lower risk profile can benefit from simpler requirements.

-It is therefore necessary to define conditions for granting or withdrawing the use of each proportionality measures in a manner that, while ensuring appropriate convergence of supervisory practices, clarifies how the applicants risk profile is taken into account in the supervisory assessment.
-As a result, within the boundaries of the conditions proposed in this advice and contained in the future Delegated Acts, supervisors are expected to apply their expert and supervisory judgement, taking into account the materiality of the risks at stake, which is an intrinsic characteristic of the supervisory review process and the risk assessments of undertakings supervisors are required to perform.
+It is therefore necessary to define conditions for granting or withdrawing the use of each proportionality measures in a manner that, while ensuring appropriate convergence of supervisory practices, clarifies how the applicants' risk profile is taken into account in the supervisory assessment.
+As a result, within the boundaries of the conditions proposed in this advice and contained in the future Delegated Acts, supervisors are expected to apply their expert and supervisory judgement, taking into account the materiality of the risks at stake.
+This is an essential part of the supervisory review process and the risk assessments that supervisors are required to conduct.

-Given the importance of proportionality for undertakings that are not classified as small and non-complex, the Delegated Acts should include the possibility to amend the conditions after an initial application period, similarly to small and non-complex undertakings pursuant to Article 52(4) of Solvency II Directive for.
+By being focused on the proportionality measures identified in Article 29d of Solvency II Directive, the technical advice is issued without prejudice to the potential employment of simplifications for Pillar I calculations (such as those on the Best Estimate or the Solvency Capital Requirement), which represent an additional facet of proportionality application.
+Given the importance of proportionality for undertakings that are not classified as small and non-complex, the Delegated Acts should include the possibility to amend the conditions after an initial application period, similarly to small and non-complex undertakings pursuant to Article 52(4) of Solvency II Directive.